 If a bruise shows up for seemingly no reason, or if you are at all worried by a specific bruise, get in touch with the doctor as soon as possible.
 This is specifically crucial if the senior has started taking a new medication, or if bleeding is occurring in the gums, nose, or other part of the body.

-At At-Home Care Company, our respite care in Des Moines, IA and surrounding communities is here to help older people continue to have an energetic lifestyle while reducing the likelihood of injury.
+At At-Home Care Company, a top-rated provider of respite care in Des Moines, IA and the surrounding communities, we are here to help older people continue to have an energetic lifestyle while reducing the likelihood of injury.
 A few of the various ways we achieve this are through:

 - Assistance with bathing, showering, and other personal care needs, such as skin care